Pedagogical Working Group (PedGroup)

 - The school specific Guidelines on Educational Support

-- Recruitment and evaluation of locally hired teachers
+- Cost Sharing and recruitment and evaluation of locally hired teachers

 - “180 Days” of schooling